clovervidia/nsotokengen/readme.md

 provides, like your battle results and map schedules.
 The creator of the app stood up a web service to generate f tokens and was gracious enough to provide public API documentation for its use.
 If you don't want to set up nxapi or nsotokengen locally, you can use the imink API to generate f tokens for your program.

+[splatnet2statink](https://github.com/frozenpandaman/splatnet2statink) is a project I worked on that can download your Splatoon 2 battle logs from SplatNet 2 and upload them to [stat.ink](https://stat.ink) to track your battle stats.
+[s3s](https://github.com/frozenpandaman/s3s) is the successor to splatnet2statink that works with SplatNet 3 to track your Splatoon 3 battles.